Vista : Java Glossary

 5. Environment Variables

 Where you do you SET XX=YYYY controls for BAT files.
 If in doubt, put your variables in the system section.
 This way they won’t get lost if the system decides to rename your user directory, which it will do if you change your computer workgroup/name.
+After you set you variables, start new DOS boxes to make the changes take effect.
+To make the changes take effect in BAT files that you trigger with the task manager, you must reboot.

 host/machine name

-To change your computer’s name on the LAN:
+To change your computer’s name on the LAN :

 1. Click Start

-3. System and Maintenance
+3. Click System and Maintenance

-4. System
+4. Click System

 Computer name and Workgroup for this machine.
 Only machines in the same workgroup see each other.